The Catenian Association

 We begin 2025/2026 as strong as before

-On the close of Hereford Circle 190 on March 2024, 2 of our joint members from Hereford transferred in as full members and we gained 1 new member from Hereford who transferred in.
-Despite losing 2 members on transfer out during 2024, by 31 March 2025, we have a current membership of 19, increasing our 2016 complement by 2 members.
+On the close of Hereford Circle 190 on March 2024, 2 of our joint members from Hereford transferred in as full members and we gained one new member from Hereford who transferred in.
+Despite losing 2 members on transfer out during 2024, we gained one new joint member in 2025, giving us a current membership of 20, increasing our 2016 complement by 3 members.

 The Province 12 challenge